 There are various cases where you will want to use different image sizes for different areas of your site, below I will cover the most common areas and the sizing options you can use for each.
-Note that these are recommended sizing options considering that majority of users view the site on a device that is either mobile or 13-15 inches average size.
+Note that these are recommended, retina friendly, sizing options considering that majority of users view the site on a device that is either mobile or 13-15 inches average size.
 However, if you are aiming to make the site look great for your 27inch monitor, note that it might not be what your potential clients use.
 If you want to be more precise how your users view your site and your portfolio, you can check the devices used to access your site through your Google Analytics, and adjust the recommended size to match the required proportion of your average user.

-Full Width Area
+Full Width Images

 2400x1600px, jpeg, saved for web, and optimized